sabieber/reply-challenge-2022/README.md

 - Find result viewer sooner to more easily see where solution falls short / could be optimized
 - Take the benefit of waiting rounds into account instead of picking an enemy every round
 - Include a score calculation earlier so intermediate solutions are only uploaded when they are improving the score
+- Maintaining version control / commits is not really feasible for such a short hackathon
+- IntelliJ "Code With Me" feature works great
 - Was a lot of fun :)